LDAR-Sim/LDAR_Sim/USER_MANUAL.md

 **Notes of caution:** N/A

+#### &lt;Pre-Simulation Emissions&gt;

+**Data Type:** Boolean

+**Default input:** None

+**Description:** This parameter specifies if LDAR-Sim should generate emissions existing before the start date of the simulation.
+If "True", emissions beginning up to duration days before the start of the simulation will be generated.
+This essentially initializes the system from a state of no LDAR.

+**Notes on acquisition:** N/A

+**Notes of caution:** N/A

 ### repairable_emissions / non_repairable_emissions

 **Description:** These parameters do not require user-defined input.
 Its purpose is to provide a broader categorization for parameters that define the emission characteristics of the virtual world.
 The following sub-parameters:  `emissions_production_rate`, `emissions_rate_source`, `duration` and `multiple_emissions_per_source`, can be set for either repairable emissions and/or non-repairable emissions.